|

 Well, here’s a quick summary of this guide if you’re short on time (though we’d recommend reading the section of the place you end up staying for tips and places to add to your list!).

-• If you’re looking for a cool neighborhood with lots of food and drinks, stay in the 2nd Arrondissement, our new personal favorite after our last trip.
-It’s also super central, which helps.
-Stay at Le 123 Sébastopol, which might just be the best value in the entire city of Paris, or at these apartments, which is where we stayed for part of our last trip.
+• If you’re looking for a cool neighborhood with lots of food and drinks, stay in the 2nd Arrondissement, a new personal favorite after one of our recent trips.
+If we were moving to Paris, we’d move to Sentier, a slice of the 2nd near all of our favorites in the neighborhood.
+The 2nd is adjacent to Le Marais, and offers many of the same benefits with a slightly lower price tag (generally speaking).
+Stay at Le 123 Sébastopol, which might just be the best value in the entire city of Paris, or at CitizenM Opéra (CitizenM is one of our favorite hotel chains in the world, and we’ve stayed at multiple locations across multiple countries – highly recommend!).

-• If you’re on a budget and looking for an affordable area, stay in the 9th Arrondissement, which is central and affordable with great nightlife.
-For what it’s worth, we stayed in the 9th on our last two trips (first at the super affordable Hotel Joyce, then at the excellent Maison Mère), and it was a great home base for exploring the city.
-Plus, a bunch of our favorite wine bars / coffee shops / restaurants in Paris turned out to be in the 9th (or on the border), which is a major pro for staying here.
+• If you’re on a budget and looking for a blend of affordability and convenience, stay in the 9th Arrondissement, which is central and affordable with great nightlife.
+For what it’s worth, we stayed in the 9th on two recent trips (first at the super affordable Hotel Joyce, then at the excellent Maison Mère), and it was a great home base for exploring the city.
+Plus, a bunch of our favorite wine bars / coffee shops / restaurants in Paris turned out to be in the 9th (or on the border), which is another major pro for staying here.

-• If you’re looking for a romantic getaway, you should absolutely stay in Montmartre (the 18th Arr.), where you’ll find cobblestone streets and a former village on a hill above Paris that has since been swallowed up by the ever-expanding city.
+• If you’re looking for a romantic getaway, you should absolutely stay in Montmartre (the 18th Arr.), where you’ll find cobblestone streets and a former village – home to many of the most famous artists in history like Van Gogh, Renoir, and Picasso – on a hill above Paris that has since been swallowed up by the ever-expanding city.
 It has all the charm of a medieval village straight out of a fairy tale, but the location up on the hill is a little further out than some people might prefer (especially if it’s a shorter trip).
-Stay at Terass (that rooftop bar looks incredible), or the bohemian Hôtel Monsieur Aristide
+I splurged at Terrass on my latest trip in one of their Eiffel Tower view rooms, and it was MAGICAL (but not cheap).
+For a more budget-friendly option, look at Hôtel Monsieur Aristide or Hôtel des Arts Montmartre

 Where We’ve Stayed in Paris